CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/build-profiles/README.md

 - Ingesting a DataSource (`IngestDataSourceJob`)
 - Building Profiles (`BuildProfileJob`)

-These job flows provide existing functionality, similar to what happens when creating these resources in the Cortex Console.
+These job flows create Data Sources and Profiles similarly to how they are created in the Fabric Console.
+Building the resource using the Profiles SDK provides users with greater control of the ingestion process and the ability to incorporate additional computational functions.

-## Running Locally
+## Run Locally

 To run this example locally with local Cortex Clients:
 ```bash